DiamondLightSource/dls-bxflow-epsic/.dae-devops/docs/testing.rst

 Each test will write files into its own directory::

-    /tmp/dls-bxflow-epsic/tests/....
+    /tmp/dls-bxflow-epsic/tests/*

 The tests clear their directory when they start, but not when they finish.
-This allows peeking in there to see what's been written by the test.
+This allows you to examine what's been written by the test.

-.. # dae_devops_fingerprint 141276b9b107730ba99fe4b3c801290e
+.. # dae_devops_fingerprint bab70d37c19b19ab18e91257d0c2259b